dotnet/designs/accepted/2024/net10.md

 [`netstandard20`]: https://github.com/search?q=netstandard20%3C%2FTargetFramework%3E+lang%3Axml&type=code
 [`netstandard2.0`]: https://github.com/search?q=netstandard2.0%3C%2FTargetFramework%3E+lang%3Axml&type=code

-For .NET Framework frameworks the most dominant syntax is used is without periods, which is to be expected given that was the encouraged syntax:
+For .NET Framework, the most dominant TFM syntax is the one without periods, which is to be expected given that was the encouraged syntax:

 | GitHub Usage of a TFM syntax  | `netX` | `netXY` | `netX.Y` |
 | ----------------------------- | -----: | ------: | -------: |